← Back to Network View

 Examples: Iconic Cases

-Learn more about Nintendo →
+Learn more about Microsoft →

 How they do it: Through the personal nature of a user’s Facebook network of friends, switching costs to other platforms are increased with a larger network of friends on the platform.